hanisirfan/visitorqr/README.md

     The image ratio is 1x1.
 Finish the logo replacement by running `npm run build` command to rebuild the assets.

+## Troubleshooting

+### File Permission Error

+If you encountered an issue with file permission, make sure you change the owner and group of this system directory on your file system.

+For NGINX running on Ubuntu, you can run these commands on this system directory assuming NGINX user and group is `www-data`:

+- `sudo chown -R www-data:www-data *`
+- `sudo chown www-data:www-data .*`

 ## Deleting Visitors By Its Age

 You can remove visitors that have a certain age (in seconds) after their addition to the system.
 You can do that by running the artisan `deleteVisitorByAge` command.
 Run `php artisan help deleteVisitorByAge` for more info.